 The story of Spain has been written by its many peoples, from Iberians and Celts to Romans and Moors.
 Write your own story with CIEE High School Abroad in Spain.

 Savor the first bite of traditional paella while dining with your host family.
 Read Don Quixote in the language of Miguel de Cervantes during literature class at the local high school.
-Practice your Spanish by getting to know your peers in the host community.
+Practice your Spanish while getting to know your peers in the host community.

-From the bustling capital of Catalonia, Barcelona, to striking Zaragoza situated on the Ebro River, Spain offers the perfect setting to study abroad in high school.
+Spain offers the perfect setting to study abroad in high school.
 Rigorous classes, complete Spanish language immersion, and firsthand access to a new and different culture will help you gain the personal, academic, and professional skills needed to be successful in college and beyond.